 - Head down to the East Gym and learn about Campus Recreation's group classes, swimming pool and open recreation schedule.

 - Volunteer on campus or in the greater Binghamton area.
-The Center for Civic Engagement (CCE) works with the local community to provide opportunities to volunteer and make a difference.
+The Center for Community Engagement (CCE) works with the local community to provide opportunities to volunteer and make a difference.

 - Grab a friend and explore the area!
 Use your student ID to ride the OCCT Blue Buses or city buses for free.
-Participate in the First Friday Art Walk, ice skate at the SUNY Broome Ice Center, go to a Binghamton Black Bears hockey game, visit the Broome County Regional Farmers Market or check some of the area's great local restaurants!
+Participate in the First Friday Art Walk, go to a Rumble Ponies baseball game, visit the Broome County Regional Farmers Market or check some of the area's great local restaurants!

 Ways to get involved with ISSS: